 A network administrator is troubleshooting connectivity issues in a newly installed network segment.
-After examining the installation, the administrator notices that there seems to be excessive noise near some of the cables.
-Which cable type should the administrator suspect is being used, and would be most vulnerable to electromagnetic interference (EMI)?
+After examining the installation, the administrator notices that there is excessive noise near some of the cables.
+Which cable type is most likely in use and would be most vulnerable to electromagnetic interference (EMI)?

 Ask Bash